ddadekunle/dockerized-node-portfolio/README.md

 ### Strategy

-The app is deployed using Railway’s container runtime — **not source code**.
+The app is deployed using Railway’s container runtime — **not the source code**.
 The cloud pulls the image from Docker Hub and runs it without building.

 ### Registry